-Fired ‘Law & Order: SVU’ Spin-Off Writer Craig Gore Wants A Second Chance: ‘I Am Ashamed’
+Fired ‘Law & Order: SVU’ Spinoff Writer Craig Gore Wants A Second Chance: ‘I Am Ashamed’

-Fired Law & Order: SVU spin-off writer Craig Gore exclusively spoke with Page Six about his ousting from the upcoming Dick Wolf series.
+Fired Law & Order: SVU spinoff writer Craig Gore exclusively spoke with Page Six about his ousting from the upcoming Dick Wolf series.
 He said he was “ashamed” by what happened and would welcome another chance at writing for the long-running franchise.

 “I am ashamed with all the negative attention that led to the show, my friends and family,” Gore told the outlet.

-As The Inquisitr previously reported, Gore was let go after he posted a pic of himself holding a rifle on his social media alongside a caption that read, “You think I won’t light motherf*ckers up who are trying to f*ck with my property … Think again.”
+As The Inquisitr previously reported, Gore was let go after he posted a pic of himself holding a rifle on his social media alongside a controversial caption.

+“You think I won’t light motherf*ckers up who are trying to f*ck with my property … Think again.”

 Whew imagine being on this dude’s writing staff and having to dial into the next Zoom meeting ???? pic.twitter.com/LCDRuMugAK